ledmaster/tw-bert/README.md

 This repository contains an implementation of the TW-BERT model proposed in the paper [End-to-End Query Term Weighting](https://research.google/pubs/pub52462/) by Google Research.

+You can find a [detailed explanation of the code here](https://forecastegy.com/posts/tw-bert-end-to-end-query-term-weighting-pytorch/).

 TW-BERT works by learning to assign weights to parts of a search query, specifically n-grams.

 For example, if we had the queries: